utraf-pasteur-institute/CellWalker/README.md

 This program does not require specific installation procedure.
 The script is tested on Python 3.7 on Ubuntu 18.04.

-The required packages can be found in the requirements.txt file.
+If you prefer to create the python environment yourself, then please refer to the required packages the requirements.txt file.
+Otherwise, just follow the procedure given in the user guide below.

 ## User guide<br>
-**Under progress**
+Under progress

 Clone the github repository to your local system and browse to the downloaded folder from a command line (for linux) or using Anaconda Prompt (for windows)